Rabyy3-Baccari/UNet-Urban-change-detection/README.md

 # Unsupervised Change Detection in Satellite Images Using Convolutional Neural Networks

 ## Overview
-This project implements an unsupervised deep learning approach for detecting and classifying changes between satellite images of the same location taken at different times.
+This project reviews and implements an unsupervised deep learning approach for detecting and classifying changes between satellite images of the same location taken at different times.
 The system utilizes a Convolutional Neural Network (CNN) architecture combined with semantic segmentation to automatically identify meaningful changes in satellite imagery.
 ![Unet](https://user-images.githubusercontent.com/48834483/54834087-1a4dfe80-4cc8-11e9-96bb-017fd63be742.png)

 ## Key Features